ConductorOne/baton-okta/README.md

 For syncing custom roles `--sync-custom-roles` must be provided.
 Its default value is `false`.

-We have also introduced resourceset-bindings for provisioning custom roles and members.
+We have also introduced resourceset-bindings(resourcesetID and custom roles ID) for provisioning custom roles and members.

 ## Resourceset-bindings, custom roles and members(Users or Groups) usage: